swd12012/AdvancedInformatics2021/README.md

 ### Week 8

 Scripts for DNAseq SNP calling and RNAseq feature counting are found in the same repository.
 The README is also updated.

+### Week 9

+RNAseq and ATACseq analysis are found in the same repository.

+### Week 10

+For my independent project, I analyzed some RACE PCR product libraries I generated recently.
+The analysis and figures can be found at [this GitHub repository](https://github.com/swd12012/RPE_RACE).